17 Great Careers in Demand: Prepare Yourself for a Fabulous Future

 - Highest-demand provinces and territories—BC, Manitoba, New Brunswick, Nova Scotia, Ontario, PEI, Quebec, and the Yukon

-- Highest-paying provinces and territories—Saskatchewan, Alberta, Newfoundland and Labrador, and BC
+- Highest-paying provinces and territories—Saskatchewan, Alberta, and Manitoba

 - Typical entry-level education—Diploma and registration with a provincial or territorial regulatory authority